 Get ready to market yourself effectively

-When you're looking for work, you're marketing yourself every time you send out a resumé, talk to someone about your job search or go to an interview.
-Knowing what you have to offer and what employers are looking for will help you target your marketing tools and present your product—you!—with confidence.
+You're marketing yourself every time you send out a resumé, talk to someone about your job search or go to an interview.
+Know what you have to offer and what employers are looking for.
+It will help you target your marketing tools and present your product—you!—with confidence.